piebug/seikai-room-manager/README.md

 - Students and teachers need to be able to make a user account and set a password.

-  - Accounts can only be made with emails that end with `@seitokaichi`.
+  - Accounts can only be made with emails that end with `@seishokaichi`.
   - A confirmation email will be sent on account creation and users must verify their account to log in.
   - Teachers will be manually confirmed and given special permissions.